electr0sheep/electr0sheep.github.io/_posts/2017-02-13-permanent-ssh-sierra.md

 category: osx
 ---

-This post assumes you are familiar with basic macOS ssh structure.
+This post assumes you are familiar with basic MacOS ssh structure.

 The process is very simple.
 Let's assume that you have an ssh key called id_rsa.
 Go to your .ssh folder.
 Open the config file (or create it if you don't have one).